Breathtaking works of art that dazzle with color, light, and form—by day and night

-Special weekend celebrations, films, poetry, and nature-inspired art programs for kids offer colorful and imaginative tributes to nature.
-On CHIHULY Nights, the exhibition takes on a magical energy as the Garden’s vistas and Conservatory become living canvas for these works of art.
+Special weekend celebrations, films, poetry, and fun-filled art programs for kids offer colorful and imaginative tributes to nature.
+On CHIHULY Nights, the exhibition is infused with a magical energy as the artworks are spectacularly illuminated amid NYBG’s sweeping vistas and magnificent Conservatory.

 About the Exhibition